 - One page budget.
 Eligible expenses include travel, materials, or fees.

-- For previous micro-grant recipients, a description of the prior grant's outcomes
+- For previous grant recipients, a description of the prior grant's outcomes

 Signatures from the applicant's Chair and Dean